Ansub/mask-detection/README.md

 # Mask Detection
-seeing the increase in the covid-19 cases and tha lack of social distancing and usaage of Mask, i made a mask detecting application using Keras/tensorflow and OpenCV.
+seeing the increase in the covid-19 cases and the lack of social distancing and usaage of Mask, i made a mask detecting application using Keras/tensorflow and OpenCV.this can detect whether people are wearing face mask or not.
+If they are wearing it, green square will appear on their face, if they are not wearing it then red square will appear on their face.

 ## Requirements
 - Tensorflow